 - Establishing Character Moment: For three episodes, he is a nondescript mercenary.
 He reveals his true skills and intelligence when he sees greater profit in defending Tyrion at the Eyrie.

 - Everyone Has Standards: Although he is a hired killer, some things disgust even him.
-He recognizes Joffrey as a vicious sadist, is horrified by what Tywin did to Tyrion's first wife, and calls out Ser Meryn Trant for brutalizing those who are weaker than him, and tends to show disdain in general for those who Would Hit A Woman (despite his first kill being a woman, albeit one who attacked him with an axe first).
+He recognizes Joffrey as a vicious sadist, is horrified by what Tywin did to Tyrion's first wife, calls out Ser Meryn Trant for brutalizing those who are weaker than him, and tends to show disdain in general for those who Would Hit A Woman (despite his first kill being a woman, albeit one who attacked him with an axe first).
 Played with when Tyrion asks him if he could kill a baby as Janos Slynt did; Bronn admits that he'd probably still do it depending on the payment—though to his credit it takes a Beat for him to think about it at first.

 - Evil Cannot Comprehend Good: Well, "Evil" is pushing it, but Bronn cannot wrap his head around the Unsullied fighting for Daenerys on their own free will because they believe in her and what she is trying to build.
 For a sellsword that fights for money, fame, and women, which are things that the Unsullied have no use for, their motivations are quite alien to him.